B.S. in Recreation & Tourism Management

 A minimum GPA of 2.3 is required to get into upper division.
 Use the online GPA calculator to figure out grades needed to achieve your desired GPA.

 KJ LeCesne, RTM Internship Coordinator will host at least one pre-internship meeting a semester.
 Students should plan to attend that meeting and/or meet directly, with KJ, the semester prior to enrolling in an internship class to discuss options.
-Appointments can be made by emailing KJ at [email protected] or through EAB Navigate.
+Appointments can be made by emailing KJ at K[email protected] or through EAB Navigate.

 Upper Division Requirements